Personalised Feedback Control, Social Contracts, and Compliance Strategies for Ensembles: Introductory remarks

 \subsection{Paper structure}

-The remainder of this paper is organised as follows: In Section II we discuss why the use of Distributed Ledger Technologies is desirable when designing a compliance scheme.
+The remainder of this paper is organised as follows: In Section II we discuss the proposed control architecture and why the use of Distributed Ledger Technologies is desirable when designing a compliance scheme.
 Sections III and IV describe the proposed control strategy and provide theoretical guarantees on its convergence.
 In Section V we show the effectiveness of the proposed approach through extended Monte Carlo simulations and, finally, Section VI summarizes the presented results and outlines future lines of research.